HanaHumayra/OSProject/README.md

 ***Questions:***

 1. What is default OS used to run the virtual environment for codespaces. ***(1 mark)*** __a Linux environment__.
-2. What are the two options of ram, disk and vcpu configuration you can have in running codespaces . ***(1 mark)*** __from 2 cores, 8 GB RAM, and 32 GB storage, up to 32 cores, 64 GB RAM, and 128 GB storage.__.
+2. What are the two options of ram, disk and vcpu configuration you can have in running codespaces . ***(1 mark)*** __from 2 cores, 8 GB RAM, and 32 GB storage from 4 cores, 16 GB RAM, and 32 GB storage.__.
 3. Why must we commit and sync our current work on source control? ***(1 mark)*** __It's essential for version control, persistence, synchronization, backup and recovery, and collaboration.
 It ensures that changes are tracked, up-to-date, and safely stored in the source control repository.__.

 ## Exploring the Terminal